"""

 --------

-The :func:`colour.colorimetry.rayleigh_jeans_law` definition behaviour with
+The :func:`colour.colorimetry.rayleigh_jeans_law` definition behaviour

-parameters are first raveled using :func:`numpy.ravel`.
-Then, they are
+``temperature`` parameters are first raveled using :func:`numpy.ravel`.

-*broadcasted* together by transposing the ``temperature`` parameter.
+Then, they are *broadcasted* together by transposing the

-Finally, and for convenience, the return value is squeezed using
+``temperature`` parameter.
+Finally, and for convenience, the return

 Notes